baspinarenes/awesome-frontend-resources/README.md

   * [Full Stack Javascript Path @TheOdinProject](https://www.theodinproject.com/paths/full-stack-javascript) - A guide for teaching Javascript with as much HTML, CSS and NodeJS as we need.
 There are many examples of projects in it.
   * [How To Code in JavaScript @DigitalOcean](https://www.digitalocean.com/community/tutorial_series/how-to-code-in-javascript) - A JavaScript guide covering the basics.
   * [Javascript Tutorial](https://www.javascripttutorial.net/) - A series of guide to help you learn the JavaScript programming language from scratch quickly and effectively.
-  * [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) - A guide for teaching topics such as Basics, ES6, Regex, Debugging, Object Oriented Programming and Functional Programming by coding.
+  * [JavaScript Algorithms and Data Structures @FreeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) - A guide for teaching topics such as Basics, ES6, Regex, Debugging, Object Oriented Programming and Functional Programming by coding.
   * [The Modern JavaScript Tutorial](https://javascript.info/) - A guide from basics to advanced topics with simple but detailed explanations.
 Contains 2 parts which cover JavaScript as a programming language and working with a browser.
-* Topic Tutorials
+* Topic Tutorials <a name="js-topic-tutorials"></a>
   * [Functional Javascript Workshop](https://github.com/timoxley/functional-javascript-workshop#readme) - A functional javascript workshop.
   * [Promise Cookbook](https://github.com/stevekane/promise-it-wont-hurt#readme) - a brief introduction to using Promises in JavaScript.
   * [Promises Workshop](https://github.com/stevekane/promise-it-wont-hurt#readme) - A workshopper module that teaches you to use promises in JavaScript.
 * Code Examples <a name="js-examples"></a>
   * [30 Day Vanilla JS Coding Challenge](https://javascript30.com/) - Build 30 things in 30 days with 30 tutorials.
   * [JavaScript Project Ideas @Codementor](https://www.codementor.io/projects/javascript) - Projects for reinforcing theoretical knowledge with real-world projects.
-  * [JavaScript Projects](https://www.vanillajavascriptprojects.com/) - Simple projects made with vanilla JavaScript.
+  * [Vanilla JavaScript Projects](https://www.vanillajavascriptprojects.com/) - Simple projects made with vanilla JavaScript.
 * Cheatsheets & Awesomes & References <a name="js-cheatsheets-awesomes-refs"></a>
   * [33 Concepts Every JavaScript Developer Should Know](https://github.com/leonardomso/33-js-concepts) - 33 JavaScript concepts every developer should know.
   * [JavaScript Interview Questions & Answers](https://github.com/sudheerj/javascript-interview-questions#readme) - List of JavaScript interview questions.
   * [JavaScript Questions](https://github.com/lydiahallie/javascript-questions#readme) - A long list of advanced JavaScript questions and explanations.
   * [Modern JavaScript Cheatsheet](https://mbeaudru.github.io/modern-js-cheatsheet/) - Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
+  * [Simplified JS Jargon](http://jargon.js.org/) - A glossary that explains the many trendy words that make up the JavaScript ecosystem in a few simple words.
 * Tools <a name="js-tools"></a>
   * [JavaScript Visualizer 9000](https://www.jsv9000.app/) - A tool for interactively visualizing JavaScript's event loop.
-  * [Simplified JS Jargon](http://jargon.js.org/) - A glossary that explains the many trendy words that make up the JavaScript ecosystem in a few simple words.

 ## React <a name="react"></a>